 A simple search on Google of the business name will bring up everything about the business you might be looking for.

-If you search for “518 Painters” for instance, you will find information to the companies website, reviews and recent posts and offers.
+If you search for “518 Painters,” for instance, you will find information on the company’s website, reviews, and recent posts and offers.

-If you scroll down those search results you will find additional information of that painting business.
+If you scroll down those search results, you will find additional information about that painting business.

-In this example you can see that 518 Painters of Albany NY has a pretty strong online presence.
+This example shows that 518 Painters of Albany, NY has a solid online presence.

-You can see that the company has a Facebook page that you can go check out and read reviews.
+You can see that the company has a Facebook page you can check out and read reviews.

-Call in at least three different professional interior painting contractors for your project and ask Friends and family for references.
+Call at least three professional interior painting contractors for your project and ask Friends and family for references.

 In addition, be home for the initial meeting with them.
 Therefore, you’ll know how much time each contractor took to inspect the condition of your home.

 The longer he takes does not mean that the more realistic the estimate will be.
 But it will give you the opportunity to see if the professional interior painter is thoroughly inspecting the job.